 Why Anti-Gunners are Against Mental Health Measures

-After reading the aptly titled “Wis. sheriff urges residents to get gun training” yahoo article (http://news.yahoo.com/wis-sheriff-urges-residents-gun-training-011512568.html) , I found the irony too much to resist.
-Allow me to explain.
+After reading the yahoo article, “Wisconsin sheriff urges residents to get gun training” (http://news.yahoo.com/wis-sheriff-urges-residents-gun-training-011512568.html) , I found the asininities too much to resist.

-As the title of the article suggests and link confirms, Milwaukee Country Sherriff David Clark Jr. recently made a commercial that urges citizens to “get in the game” and take firearms training to protect themselves.
-Apparently there’ve been cutbacks to the police department and it would be in every citizens’ best interest to have the capability to defend him or herself.
+As the title of the article suggests, Milwaukee County Sheriff David Clark Jr. recently made a commercial that urges citizens to “get in the game” and take firearms training to protect themselves.
+Apparently, there have been cutbacks to the police department and it would be in every citizens’ best interest to have the capability to defend oneself.
+Makes sense, right?
+The sheriff is suggesting citizens learn how to safely and responsibly handle a firearm in case their perfect world is somehow shattered and someone should try to assault them or their family.

 “That doesn’t sound too smart,” Felber said.
 “People have the right to defend themselves, but they don’t have the right to take the law into their own hands.”